petermacp/mlw.public.health.group/README.md

 so please send a message (WhatsApp or e-mail) rather than waiting around.

+Peter also holds Scientific Office Hours on Monday afternoons from 13:00pm to 15:30pm.
+Please book a meeting by emailing Peter and Thandie (usually max 30mins to allow as many appointments as possible).
+Come prepared to the meeting: if you want to discuss some analysis, bring your code and a short summary of where you are struggling; if you want to discuss a new project, bring a Project Concept Note; if you want to discuss career direction, make some notes to disucss beforehand.
+Scientific Office Hours should not be used to resolve administrative issues.

 **Email and other communication etiquitte**

 We expect you to work hard and enjoy science whilst at work, but to be